Ensono/stacks-azure-data/docs/workloads/azure/data/components/etl_pipelines/ingest_data_azure.md

     "enabled": true,                           # Boolean flag to enable / disable the data source from being ingested "ingest_entities": [                       # Array of entities to be ingested from the source {
-            "version": 1,                      # Version number - increment this if the entitiy's schema changes "display_name": "SalesLT.Product", # Name to identify the entity - must be unique per data source "enabled": true,                   # Boolean flag to enable / disable the entity from being ingested "schema": "SalesLT",               # (SQL sources only) Database schema
+            "version": 1,                      # Version number - increment this if the entity's schema changes "display_name": "SalesLT.Product", # Name to identify the entity - must be unique per data source "enabled": true,                   # Boolean flag to enable / disable the entity from being ingested "schema": "SalesLT",               # (SQL sources only) Database schema